How the Right Running Shoes Can Help You Avoid Shin Splints

-Then, completely out of the blue, you start to feel a dull ache on the front part of your lower legs, and it's not going away.
+Then, completely out of the blue, you start to feel a dull ache on the front part of your lower legs—and it's not going away.
 What now?

 What you're probably experiencing is called shin splints.
 It's one of the most common injuries experienced by runners of all levels.
-But it tends to be more common among newer runners or those who are returning to running after a break.
+But it tends to be more common amongst newer runners or those who are returning to running after a break.

-Learning to prevent and manage the condition is key if you want to keep your running program on track.
+Learning to prevent and manage the condition is key if you want to keep your running programme on track.
 Of course, you'll want to plan your workouts carefully and wear the right running shoes as a starting point.
 But there are additional ways to keep this injury from derailing your running success.

 What Are Shin Splints?

 Shin splints are an overuse condition characterised by pain around the shin or tibia area anywhere between the ankle and the knee.

 The technical term for shin splints is "medial tibial stress syndrome" or MTSS.
 When MTSS first occurs, you're likely to feel discomfort only when exercising.